yedincisenol/opencart-api/README.md

 }
 ```

-> Important: For try endpoints you must call login endpoints for your version first
+> Important: For try endpoints you must call first, login endpoints for your version

 ## Contributing